compufox/elephrame/README.md

 - `Reply` only supports replying to mentions
 - `Command` supports running code when mentioned with commands it recognizes
 - `Watcher` supports watching streaming timelines (including lists, hashtags, public timeline, local timeline, and user timeline)
 - `TraceryBot` supports automatically loading tracery rules.
 Overloads post method to automatically expand any text passed through it.
+This bot type provides certain options that ease the use of tracery grammar rules, please see examples and/or documentation for more explanation.

 The string passed to `Periodic` and `PeroidInteract` must be either a 'Duration' string or a 'Cron' string, as parsable by [fugit](https://github.com/floraison/fugit)